toml-lang/toml/toml.md

 Array of Tables
 ---------------

+The last syntax that has not yet been described allows writing arrays of tables.
+These can
-The last type that has not yet been described is an array of tables.
-These can be expressed by using a table name in double brackets.
+be expressed by using a table name in double brackets.
 Under that, and until the next table or EOF are the key/values of that table.
 Each table with the same double bracketed name will be an element in the array of tables.
 The tables are